xantln/group20-library-capstone/docs/configuration.md

   $ run/genSSLKeys
   ~~~

-  *All remote Celery workers will need the new SSL certificates to resume communications.
+  *All remote Celery workers will need the new SSL client certificates to resume communications.
 See the section below on where these certificates are stored*

   2. LetsEncrypt certificates can be renewed by running the following from the cyberCommons root directory:
   ~~~